-COMPARE AND CONTRAST: Utilize the Venn diagram on the next page as a way to compare and contrast three different media mediums for storytelling.
-Now that you've seen Giselle told on stage through movement, try comparing and contrasting it to two other ghost stories - one in literature and one in film.
+COMPARE AND CONTRAST: Utilize the Venn diagram below as a way to compare and contrast three different media mediums for storytelling.
+Now that you've seen The Wizard of Oz told on stage through movement, try comparing and contrasting it to two other versions - one in literature and one in film.